the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `MiTM` Man in the Middle attack -
 `Traffic sniffing` - https://www.wireshark.org/
 `Scapy` - https://scapy.net/ - powerful python package for packet manipulation
+`sniffer` -
+`Ping of death` - outdated blaster worm
+`smurf attack` -

+`Mimikatz` - [exploit](https://en.wikipedia.org/wiki/Mimikatz) on Microsoft Windows that extracts passwords stored in memory and software that performs that exploit

 ---
 ## Computer Viruses and How to Beat Them